tytydraco/yessleep/out/I_remember_people_who_dont_exist.md

 "WHAT.
 THE.
 HECK."

 I ran back to his room.
 Everything he owned.
 Gone.
-I wen through the entire house.
-There wasn't a trace of hime left.
+I went through the entire house.
+There wasn't a trace of him left.
 Even the hole in the wall he made when moving a chair was gone.
 A smooth section of wall in its place.
 It was like he never even existed.

 I couldn't take it anymore.